How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 Great kissing in photos boils down to believable, passionate connection, natural breathing, and eliminating awkward camera awareness.

-As lovers, our most significant advantage is chemistry, which is about comfort with the scent and imperfections of our partner and becoming "one."
-It can be a tender kiss, a naughty kiss, a passionate kiss with "foot pop," a reenactment of the famous "V-J Day in Times Square" sailor kiss, and anything in between.
+As lovers, our most significant advantage is chemistry, which is about comfort with the scent and imperfections of our partner and becoming “one.”
+It can be a tender, naughty, passionate kiss with “foot pop,” a reenactment of the famous “V-J Day in Times Square” sailor kiss, and anything in between.